By Promod Puri

 At what stage the aggregation of “conscious” materials, from a human perspective, is ready to be called or felt like a conscious object?
 As humans are limited in their perception, consciousness can develop and complete its process to form its own system which under human observation is not noticed.
 In that respect, consciousness may already be dwelling in a spoon, a table, a stone, etc.

-Or the particles may never combine to create the conscious system.
+Or the particles may never combine to create a conscious system.
 Still, these are plugged forever in their own individual conscious orders.
-If that is acceptable, then the panpsychism does merge with the dualistic concept as there exists duality of consciousness and matter.
+If that is acceptable, then the panpsychism does merge with the dualistic concept as there exists a duality of consciousness and matter.

-The dualism theory is secured because it has the support of the widely believed existence of some divine utility responsible for supplying the power of consciousness.
-On the other hand, panpsychism offers some rational assumption based on metaphysics in its understanding.
+The dualism theory is secured because it has the support of the widely believed existence of some divine source or utility responsible for supplying the power of consciousness.
+On the other hand, panpsychism offers some rational assumptions based on metaphysics in its understanding.

-In panpsychism, the particles are already “divined” as part of the whole with the concept that the entire universe is one whole conscious body.
-And the whole is represented by individual physical parts like mountains, rocks, trees, humans, animals and other seen or unseen matters down to the atomic and subatomic levels.
+In panpsychism, the particles are already “divined” or plugged-in as part of the whole with the concept that the entire universe is one whole conscious body.
+And the whole is represented by individual physical parts like mountains, rocks, trees, humans, animals, and other seen or unseen matters down to the atomic and subatomic levels.

 The universe in its continuum is a conscious body of conscious parts, no matter how tiny or big they are.
 When the whole is conscious, its parts are conscious too, just like a human body.
 When it is alive, every organ of it is live as well.
 There are minds in the universal mind.